-IMODIUM makes the stools more solid and less frequent.
+STOP-IT makes the stools more solid and less frequent.
 It does this by normalising the muscle contractions of the intestine.
 This allows the bowel time to absorb water and produce a more solid stool.

-Your doctor may have prescribed IMODIUM for another reason.
+Your doctor may have prescribed STOP-IT for another reason.

-Ask your doctor if you have any questions about why IMODIUM has been prescribed for you.
+Ask your doctor if you have any questions about why this medicine has been prescribed for you.

-Before you take IMODIUM
+Before you take STOP-IT

-When you must not take it:
+When you must not take it

-Do not take IMODIUM if:
+Do not take STOP-IT if:

-- you have an allergy to IMODIUM or any of the ingredients listed at the end of this leaflet (see Product Description). - you are constipated, or have to avoid becoming constipated - you have severe diarrhoea with blood in the stools or fever - you have inflammation of the lower bowels (for example, ulcerative colitis or pseudomembranous colitis as a result of using antibiotics) - you are breast-feeding - the packaging is torn or shows signs of tampering
+- you have an allergy to STOP-IT or any of the ingredients listed at the end of this leaflet (see Product Description) - you are constipated, or have to avoid becoming constipated - you have severe diarrhoea with blood in the stools or fever - you have inflammation of the lower bowels (for example, ulcerative colitis or pseudomembranous colitis as a result of using antibiotics) - you are breast-feeding packaging is torn or shows signs of tampering.
+If it has expired or is damaged, return it to your pharmacist for disposal.

-Do not use IMODIUM after the expiry date (month and year) printed on the pack.
-If you take IMODIUM after the expiry date it may not work.
+Do not use STOP-IT after the expiry (month and year) printed on the pack or if the

-Do not give IMODIUM to children under the age of 12 years.
+Do not give STOP-IT to children under the age of 12 years.

-Before you start to take it:
+Before you start to take it